 Table 9 presents the DIF results obtained with SGR, and Nye’s DIF effect size measure for the Well-being scale.
 Items 6, 19, and 20 were dropped from the analysis because they had low discrimination.
 Under SGR, all items had significant DIF according to the constrained baseline approach, and thus the item with the smallest negative twice the difference between log-likelihood after and before it was freed (31.8; critical value with Bonferroni correction: 16.06; df = 4) was chosen as the linking item for the free baseline approach.
 The free baseline approach, with an ideal Type I error rate, also identified all the non-linking items as DIF items.
 Therefore, all items were flagged as DIF items under SGR using a NHST paradigm.
 However, based on Cohen’s (1992) guidelines for interpreting effect size, 4 out of the 17 items showed a negligible DIF effect size smaller than .2 (Items 3, 9, 16, and 17), 2 items exhibited moderate DIF (i.e., .5 ≤ d < .8; Items 5 and 7), only 2 items exhibited large DIF (i.e., 0.8 ≤ d; Items 10 and 15), and the remaining 9 items showed small DIF (.2 ≤ d < .5).

+Although we were not able to compute DIF under polytomous GGUM, we managed to obtain the Differential Test Functioning (DTF) by combining the test characteristic curves (TCC) of the two groups.
+As shown in Figure 18, under GGUM, the scale exhibited very small DTF, as the two pretty straight TCCs almost completely overlapped.
+DTF under SGR (Figure 19), on the other hand, was larger and non-uniform.
+When the well-being level was below 0, the Chinese participants had lower true scores, whereas their true scores were higher than the U.S. participants when the ability level was above 0.
+The two TCCs were very slightly S-shaped.